ESP32 Web Server in Arduino IDE: Control LEDs

 Getting IP address

-Now, open the serial monitor and click on the reset button of the ESP32 dev kit board. you will see the message ” trying to connect to a WiFi network” and after some time you will see the message “successfully connected to WiFi network” and also the IP address as shown in the figure below:
+Now, open the serial monitor and press the reset button on the ESP32 dev kit board.
+You will see a message stating “Trying to connect to a WiFi network.”
+After a short period of time, you will receive the message “Successfully connected to the WiFi network,” along with the displayed IP address.
+We will use this IP address to access web server as shown in the figure below:

 Accessing ESP32 Web Server

-How ESP32 Web server works?
+How ESP32 Web Server Work?

 After accessing a web page through a web browser, you can check the serial monitor where you will see the web page HTTP GET request from a client over HTTP protocol.
 You will see this message on the serial monitor.